MEEPproject/fpga_shell/README.md

 - Ethernet: 100Gb Ethernet.
 - Aurora: P2P interface.
 - DDR4: External Memory.
-- Boot ROM: Stores and reads information on the configuration of the Shell when booting the project
+- Info ROM: Stores and reads information on the configuration of the Shell when booting the project
 - UART

+### :books: Boards
+The supported boards are as follows:
+- Alveo U55C
+- Alveo U280

 ## :electric_plug: Prerequisites
 - The MEEP Shell needs to be used with Vivado 2021.2.